It’s Official, Chicago Is Colder Than Parts Of The Arctic, Yukon, And Mars

 CHICAGO (CBS) — Chicago is not the coldest place on Earth right now, but it’s not as far off as you might think.
-While Minnesota might have it worse right now, Chicago’s frigid weather is worse than parts of Siberia, the Yukon, and the Arctic.
+While Minnesota might have it worse for the time being, Chicago’s frigid weather is worse than parts of Siberia, the Yukon and the Arctic.
 In fact, the deep freeze is even colder than recent temperatures on Mars.

 The temperature in Chicago plunged to -22° by 6 a.m. on Wednesday.
 By comparison, it’s 13° – or 35° warmer – in Murmansk, Russia, which is north of the Arctic Circle.